 • Your Intune role: Endpoint Security Manager or higher.

 • Legacy LAPS agent removed: If the Microsoft LAPS v1.x agent is installed on any devices, remove it before enabling native LAPS to prevent policy conflicts.
+Check for the presence of LAPS.exe or AdmPwd.dll before proceeding.

 Step 1: Enable LAPS in Entra ID